SRombauts/UEGitPlugin/README.md

 The plugin mostly interacts with you local Git repository ("Depot"), not much with the remote server (usually "origin").

 It displays Git status icons on top of assets in the Asset Browser:
-- No icon means that the file is under source control and unchanged since last commit.
+- No icon means that the file is under source control and unchanged since last commit, or ignored.
 - A red mark is for "modified" assets, that is the one that needs to be committed (so not the same as "Check-out" in Perforce/SVN/Plastic SCM).
 - A red cross is for "added" assets, that also needs to be committed
 - A blue lightning means "renamed".
-- A yellow exclamation point is for files in conflict after a merge.
+- A yellow exclamation point is for files in conflict after a merge, or is not at head (latest revision on the current remote branch).
 - A yellow question mark is for files not in source control.

 TODO: